mooore-digital/stylelint-config/README.md

 - Magento (SCSS) `"@mooore/stylelint-config/snowdog",`
 - Magento (Hyva) `"@mooore/stylelint-config/hyva",`

-Simple add the last part to your extends option to use the specific rules.
+Simply add the last part to your extends option, to use the specific rules.

 ## Rules